innomon/qzip-chat/spec.md

 - Ability to expand each row to view the full prompt and response.
 - A button to clear the entire chat history.

+**Changes:**

+The export history  button is added to the HTML code.

+The JavaScript code is updated to include the button functionality.

+*Note:*

+The `chat_history.json` file will be saved in the user's browser's download directory.

+The user can then import the file into other applications or tools that support JSON files.

 ### 2.8.
 Help Modal

 - A modal that provides instructions on how to use the application.